ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 The landuses can be viewed on the map by selecting the "Dominant Landcover" layer on the layer tab to the right of the map.
 ![Viewing Landuses](https://user-images.githubusercontent.com/3652906/70351880-bdc34d00-181e-11ea-98d6-0adadd9e153d.png)

+Users can also supply their own landcover maps by selecting the "Upload Landcover Map" radio and using the file selection.
+The maps should be single band .tif maps with classes from the landuse map file.
+The disturbed9002 interface uses this landuse mapping file.

+(`Disturbed.json` Landuse Map)[https://github.com/rogerlew/wepppy/blob/master/wepppy/wepp/management/data/disturbed.json]

 ## Soils